-That’s the average consumption for Americans on Thanksgiving Day, according to the Calorie Control Council.
+It’s been reported that the average American consumes 3,000 calories on Thanksgiving Day according to the Calorie Control Council.
 And it’s way over the recommended daily caloric intake values for both men and women.

 Thanksgiving is meant to be a day of giving thanks and spending time with loved ones — not dreading calories.